microsoft/MPPC23-Power-Apps/lab2/README.md

 ## ☑️ Task 1: Create A Canvas App With Data From An Excel-File

+In this task, you will:

+- Create a Canvas App using Excel to App
+- Customize galleries by using Power Apps Ideas to generate Power Fx formulas

+### Introduction To Excel To App

 With Excel to App, you'll select an Excel file, create an app, and then run the app that you create.
 Every app created includes screens to browse records, show record details, and create or update records.
 By generating an app, you can quickly get a working app using Excel data, and then you can customize the app to better suit your needs.

 When you upload an Excel file it generates a Dataverse table.
 With Dataverse's standard and custom tables, you can securely store your data in the cloud.
 These tables enable you to define your organization's data in a way that is tailored to your business needs, making it easier to use within your apps.